Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Introduction

 \subsection{Algorithm Overview and Main Contributions}

 Based on spherical radial basis functions (SBFs), we propose a novel SGD algorithm for general losses.
 The underlying hypothesis space $\HH$ is an infinite-dimensional RKHS induced by SBFs, which naturally incorporates the geometry of the spherical manifold.
 Exploiting the infinite series expansion of SBFs, we construct an increasing sequence of finite-dimensional nested subspaces $\{\HH_{L_n}\}_{n\geq0} \subset \HH$, where $\HH_{L_n}$ serves as the hypothesis space at the $n$-th iteration of SGD.
 Specifically, upon receiving the $n$-th sample, the estimator is updated along the negative direction of the projection of the stochastic gradient of \eqref{population risk } onto $\HH_{L_n}$.
 This amounts to truncating the original gradient within $\HH_{L_n}$, and we therefore refer to this approach as truncated kernel stochastic gradient descent, or T-kernel SGD for short.
 As samples arrive sequentially, the algorithm adaptively tunes its regularization strength by controlling the complexity of the hypothesis space $\HH_{L_n}$.
 In \autoref{section:Preliminaries and T-kernel SGD}, we show that the projected stochastic gradient onto $\HH_{L_n}$ admits an explicit closed-form expression.
 For the output, we adopt suffix averaging \cite{shamir2013stochastic}, which combines the advantages of Polyak averaging and the last iterate, thereby enhancing robustness and accelerating convergence.
-Moreover, by constructing a $C^1$-diffeomorphism $F$ between a general closed domain $\Omega$ and $\mathbb{S}^{d-1}$, we extend T-kernel SGD originally designed for spherical inputs to arbitrary input domains $\Omega$.
-Our convergence analysis is thus developed in general spaces, ensuring broad applicability beyond spherical data.
+We further discuss two approaches to extending T-kernel SGD, originally developed for spherical data, to a general compact domain $\Omega$.
+The first maps a non-spherical domain onto the sphere via a $C^1$-diffeomorphism $F$, thereby providing a practical route for applying SBF-based algorithms to non-spherical data.
+The second, developed in \autoref{subsec:Truncated Kernel Stochastic Gradient Descent with General Basis}, generalizes the T-kernel SGD framework from kernels induced by SBFs to kernels induced by general orthonormal basis.
+Our convergence analysis is thus developed in general domain, ensuring broad applicability beyond spherical data.
 From a technical perspective, we characterize the spectral structure of the covariance operator and the regularity conditions via two sequences of norm-based asymptotic inequalities.
 Together with tools from stochastic optimization in Hilbert spaces, this allows us to establish convergence guarantees without relying heavily on Hessian operators.
-Building on this framework, we prove that T-kernel SGD achieves minimax optimal rates for general losses, up to a logarithmic factor.
-Furthermore, we establish an optimal strong convergence result in RKHS, which, to the best of our knowledge, is novel in the context of general losses.
-Such convergence typically implies uniform convergence of higher-order derivatives \cite{smale2007learning}, yet has rarely been studied in the literature.
-Finally, when the minimizer of \eqref{population risk } exhibits sufficient smoothness, T-kernel SGD achieves computational and optimal memory complexities: $\mathcal{O}(n^{1+\frac{d}{d-1}\epsilon})$ in time and $\mathcal{O}(n^{\epsilon})$ in memory, where $0<\epsilon<\tfrac{1}{2}$ can be arbitrarily small.
+Building on this framework, we prove that T-kernel SGD achieves minimax optimal rates for general losses, up to logarithmic factors.
+Furthermore, we establish an optimal strong convergence result in the RKHS, which, to the best of our knowledge, is new for general losses.
+Such convergence implies recovery of derivative structures, which is important for physical consistency in many real-world spherical data.
+Finally, when the minimizer of \eqref{population risk } exhibits sufficient smoothness, T-kernel SGD attains computation complexity $\mathcal{O}(n^{1+\frac{d}{d-1}\epsilon})$ and optimal memory $\mathcal{O}(n^{\epsilon})$, where $0<\epsilon<\tfrac{1}{2}$ can be chosen arbitrarily small.